cottand/refereneceWacc4jvm/README.md

 I do not take responsibility for any problems you may run into using this tool.

 If the POST API for the reference compiler changes (which has happened in the year 2019-2020 already) this will stop working.
-If you want it fixed, please submit a pull request rather than asking me directly to fix it.
+If you want it fixed, please submit a pull request rather than asking me to fix it.
 Likewise if you find any bugs!

+I fully acknowledge that the naming is not super consistent.
+This is because I basically copy pasted this thing out of my own WACC project.
+Again, feel free to submit a PR.

 ## TODO
 If iI have the time, I'll try to make this a proper library on MavenCentral or JCenter.